 Although not technically required for Gitea itself, using git without https – even internally – is difficult.
 While Gitea has support for ACME built-in, it’ll be easiest on Windows to configure IIS as a reverse proxy.

-Microsoft’s guide for Reverse Proxy with URL Rewrite v2 and Application Request Routing has some great guidance on how to that if you haven’t before.
+Microsoft’s guide for Reverse Proxy with URL Rewrite v2 and Application Request Routing has some great guidance on how to do that if you haven’t before.

 Gitea provides a lot of authentication options, and you can configure it to integrate with your Active Directory.